scionproto/scion/go/examples/discovery_client/README.md

 ```
 discovery_client -topo topology.json
 ```
-The discovery service addresses are fetched from the topology file, and the client will periodically request topologies.
+The discovery service addresses are read from the topology file, and the client will periodically request topologies.

 To initially fetch the topology file from the discovery service,